inform-us/requirements_specifications/informus/rules/Inform_us Metric basic data rules.md

 ### TARGETS SET

-The proportion of patients for whom all 8 physiological targets are set (or documented as not applicable) between start of shift 08:00am and before 13:00hrs each day.
+The proportion of patients for whom all 8 physiological targets are set (or documented as not applicable) in ICU navigators between start of shift 08:00am and before 13:00hrs each day.

+Denominator = All patients present on the unit between 08:00am and 13:00hrs.

+Numerator = All  patients with all 8 targets set 08:00am and 13:30hrs (30 minutes added for documentation leeway).

-Inform_us displays this data in real time and also as weekly SPC chart showing the percentage of patients with all targets set each day by 13:00hrs.
+Inform_us displays this data in real time and also as weekly SPC chart showing the percentage of patients with all targets set each day.

 Week defined a Monday 00:00 – Sunday 23:59.